diego1q2w/rate-calculator/README.md

 # Fare Estimator

 ### Intro
-The flow is divided into 3 layers each one with their set test those layers are `api` (the input), `app` which has more layers and `output` which as the name tells is the latest stage of the process.
+The flow is divided into 3 layers each one with their set of tests, those layers are `api` (the input), `app` where all the calculations happen this one has more layers, and the `output` which as the name tells is the the latest stage of the process, where the file is written.

 - `api`: Is where the process starts with a property called `FileReader` this reads the provided file, validates its existence and transforms each row into a go struct `Position` for further processing.

-- `app`: Is where the whole process happens, this layer is split into different, this layer accepts the struct provider by the reader and processes them taking the advantage of goroutines, how those routines are used it depends on the stage, and those are:
+- `app`: Here is where the magic happens (and is divided into more stages), it accepts the struct provider by the `api` and processes them taking the advantage of goroutines, how those routines are used it depends on the stage (more about that below), and those stages are:

     - `segmenter`: This has the task to calculate a segment and the data associated with it, such as `distance`, `velocity` and `time`.
     - `filter` : This takes the output of the previous stages and filters it, in this case, based on speed.
     - `estimator`: This is the process that calculates the cost of that segment, based on mainly time and speed
-    - `aggregator`: Uses the result of the estimator to aggregate the cost of each segment by ride ID
+    - `aggregator`: Uses the result of the estimator to aggregate the cost of every segment by ride ID

-- `output`: It takes the result of the aggregator and writes into a file.
+- `output`: It takes the result of the aggregator, witting into a file `output.txt`.

 ### Concurrency architecture